Avon, Mary Kay and Estée Lauder still test their products on animals in some countries where such testing is required by law.

-Cosmetic companies Avon, Mary Kay and Estée Lauder have resumed testing their products on animals after previously abandoning the practice.
+Avon, Mary Kay and Estée Lauder have not resumed testing their products on animals in the U.S.

 In March 2015, a rumor claiming that cosmetic companies Avon, Mary Kay, and Estée Lauder had resumed animal testing started circulating on social media sites, stemming from an article published by the Dog Files web site in 2012: